 The annual World Economic Forum at Davos is nearly here, and one topic that’s sure to get a lot of attention this year is the environment.
-While sustainability has been in the conversation for some time, it’s catapulted to the forefront thanks to (among other things) the U.S. government’s recent report detailing the dire and devastating effects of climate change.
+While sustainability has been in the conversation for some time, it’s catapulted to the forefront thanks to (among other things) the U.S. government’s report detailing the dire and devastating effects of climate change.

 Many individuals have made fighting climate change a personal tenet, but to make a lasting impact, we at Salesforce believe everyone should get involved — from companies and organizations to governments and nonprofits.
 And that definitely includes small businesses, which account for 99.7% of employer firms in the United States.